 Your IAP account balance can fluctuate, depending on investment gains and losses in your target-date fund.
 Unlike your pension, there is no guaranteed investment return for your IAP.

-The benefit from your IAP is finite: The balance of your IAP account at the time you retire is all that you will have available from this account throughout your retirement.
-However, at retirement, you may choose how your IAP is paid to you: in a lump-sum rollover to a qualified plan or in installments over various time periods.
+The benefit from your IAP also is finite: The balance of your IAP account at the time you retire is more or less all* that you will have available from this account throughout your retirement.
+However, at retirement, you may choose how your IAP is paid to you: in a lump-sum rollover to a qualified plan or in installments* over various time periods.

-- Tier One – Full Formula, Formula Plus Annuity (only for some Tier One members) and Money Match
+- Tier One – Full Formula, Formula Plus Annuity (only for eligible Tier One members) and Money Match

 - Tier Two – Full Formula and Money Match